Levan-Kikadze/Bproj/bachelors-demand-forecasting-dashboard/README.md

 - Chronological 80/20 train/test evaluation with MAE and MAPE.
 - Rolling z-score anomaly detection with configurable sensitivity.
 - CSV exports for cleaned aggregated data, forecast outputs, and anomaly results.
+- Local dashboard persistence with named save/load support so users can reopen a saved dashboard without re-uploading the CSV.
 - Pytest regression coverage for preprocessing, forecasting, and anomaly detection.

 ## Technology Stack